ropensci/roweb3/content/blog/2021-06-27-censo2017/index.md

-To obtain the shares, you can aggregate to obtain the corresponding counts, taking into account that you don't have to ignore the zeroes, and specially if you want to visualize the information or you'll end up with emtpy areas in your map.
+To obtain the shares, you can aggregate to obtain the corresponding counts, taking into account that you don't have to ignore the zeroes, and specially if you want to visualize the information or you'll end up with empty areas in your map.
 To perform this step, you can use tidyr and janitor to obtain one column per overcrowding category.

 ```r